jhubble/fit-parser/README.md

 # fit-file-parser

 > Parse your .FIT files easily, directly from JS.
 > Written in ES6.
 (Hope to change)

+# Version notes
+This includes code to attempt to fix bad points in a fit file (primarily from a Garmin watch.) makeGPX is added to examples folder.
+This can produce a GPX, optionally filtering out "bad" points.

+To run.
+1. Clone this repo
+2. Run npm install
+3. Run node makeGPX.js fitfile.fit 50
+This will produce a gpx in STDOUT, only allowing points between 45 and 55 degrees long.
+(The long parameter is optional)

+# Original Notes:

 ## Install